cezarylos/DAW-esome/README.md

 ## TODO Features
 This list could be endless as there are infitie possibilities to make this app better but here I will list some easy-wins that will improve the app and the user experience:

+- Make *TIMESCALE* and *DURATION* variables dynamic and specified by user
 - Import of music files from drive
 - Editing saved tracks (user click on EDIT button on saved track and that creates new track  containing proper samples)
 - Saving whole arragement (logic for saving single track is done, now it only needs to be extended to save a list of tracks)